dacodekid/tapeify/README.md

 # tapeify (0.0.2)

 Yet another, but flexible [tape](https://github.com/substack/tape) runner.
-Pass
+Just pass any module you would like to be loaded along with `tape` tests - like `babel` or `coffeescript`.

 ## install